ncatlab/nlab-content/pages/17809.md

-We define the following operations on these real algebras:
+One defines the following operations on these real algebras:

 +-- {: .num_defn #Conjugation}
 ###### Definition